 The Group actively and regularly reviews its capital structure and makes adjustments in light of changes in economic conditions.
 The Group monitors its capital structure on the basis of the gearing ratio.
 For this purpose gearing ratio is calculated based on total borrowings divided by the total equity as at the end of each reporting period and multiplied by 100%.
-Total borrowings include bank borrowings and lease liabilities/obligations under finance leases.
+Total borrowings include bank borrowings, bank overdrafts and lease liabilities.
 The management reviews the capital structure by considering the cost of capital and the risks associated with each class of capital.
 In view of this, the Group may adjust the amount of dividends paid to shareholders, issue new shares, return capital to shareholders, raise new debt financing or sell assets to reduce debt.

-The gearing ratio at the 31 March 2020 and 2019 was as follows:
+The gearing ratio at the 31 March 2021 and 2020 was as follows:

-2020 HK\$'000 2019 HK\$'000
+2021 HK\$'000 2020 HK\$'000

+Total borrowings Bank overdrafts 1,061

-Total borrowings Bank borrowings Lease liabilities/Obligations under finance leases 40,453 5,269 26,483 7,144
+Bank borrowings Lease liabilities 33,671 1,131 40,453 5,269

-Total equity 45,722 77,180 33,627 102,926
+Total equity 35,863 77,832 45,722 77,180

-Gearing ratio 59.2% 32.7%
+Gearing ratio 46 .1% 59.2%